aligfellow/graphRC/README.md

 - **Auto-detection**: If input is `.xyz`, trajectory is read directly.
 Otherwise, attempts parsing with cclib first, then falls back to orca_pltvib.
 - **Mode default**: `--mode` defaults to 0 (imaginary mode).
-- Trajectory files are saved to disk when possible; if write fails, analysis proceeds in-memory only.
+- Trajectory files are saved to disk when possible; if write fails, analysis proceeds without saving.

-- orca and gaussian can be parsed (using cclib) **0 indexed modes**
-- orca can also be parsed separately with wrapper around orca_pltvib `--parse_orca --mode X`
-  - the wrapper deals with orca printing 0 modes for linear and non-linear molecules, `--mode 0` is always the first mode
-  - this separate `--parse_orca` avoids problems with cclib parsing newer orca outputs
-- for `--parse_orca`, the path can be provided with `--orca_path`, if not provided, this will default to checking for ORCA installation with `os.system("which orca")`
+`--orca_path` can be provided, if absent this will default to checking for ORCA in PATH with `os.system("which orca")`

 >[!IMPORTANT]
 >- **atom indices are zero indexed** (though the viewer used below is *one indexed*)